AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 On an international scale of universities, the power of Triton is relatively high and it has a very diverse range of uses, though `CSC has much more <https://research.csc.fi/computing-and-software>`__.
-Using using this power requires more effort than using your own computer.
+Using using this power requires more effort than using your own computer - you will need to get/be comfortable in the shell, using shell scripting, managing software, managing data, and so on.
+Triton is a good system to use for learning.

 Getting skills